andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

-The code for the updated `randomNet` takes a bit of background to understand, so let’s take a quick detour through the concepts of singletons, dependent pattern matching, and induction on dependent data types.
+The code for the updated `randomNet` takes a bit of background to understand, so let’s take a quick detour through the concepts of singletons, dependent pattern matching, and induction on dependent data types.[^4]

 Let’s say we want to implement an algorithm that can create any `Network i hs o`, so that we can construct a `Network 4 '[3,2] 1` or something.